Edited By : Renée Deveney

 “We’ve been closely monitoring how semaglutide …[is] being broadly discussed in both mainstream and social media… and insufficient clinical evaluations by some telehealth providers promoting semaglutide-based products for weight loss.
 As a result of these unprecedented dynamics and high demand for semaglutide products, we believe it is our responsibility to continue to raise awareness, to reinforce responsible use of our medicines and, ultimately, to support patient safety and positive clinical outcomes.”

-When healthcare providers prescribe medications for unapproved uses, it’s known as an “off-label use.”
+When health care providers prescribe medications for unapproved uses, it’s known as an “off-label use.”
 Some off-label uses of medication can have benefits for patients, but there are also potential risks.

 three icons representing filing a lawsuit